sherryliu987/personal_website/README.md

-This is my personal website / place to dump projects.
+This is the code for my personal website / place to dump projects.
+Website at sherryliu.herokuapp.com.
 Thanks for checking it out!

-This project uses a flask framework,
+This project uses a flask framework.

 ###TASK LIST
 - [ ] Make first blog post